pythonarcade/arcade/CONTRIBUTING.md

 ## Installing Arcade in Editable Mode

-To install all necessary development dependencies, run this command in your terminal from inside the top level of the arcade directory:
+To install all necessary development dependencies, run this command in your terminal from inside the top level of the Arcade directory:

 ```bash
 pip install -e '.[dev]'